 Our business model leverages targeted digital advertising, the likes of which you are assuredly familiar as you scroll through your carefully curated social channels.
 With a deep understanding of what draws readers into a book, and in particular, in the books that we choose to release on our imprint, we are able to market directly to precisely the right audience using a fraction of the overhead and cost of a traditional publisher.
 It is also for these reasons that you won't even see a link from this website to our authors.

-We hope you enjoy our small but growing library of releases, from Mike Avitabile's The Whale in the Cave to Darrell Gasaway's The Raincrow.
-Drop us a note anytime at firstname.lastname@example.org.
+We hope you enjoy our small but growing library of releases, from Mike Avitabile's Two-Star Hotel to Darrell Gasaway's The Raincrow.
+Drop us a note anytime at email@example.com.
 We love to hear from, well, almost everybody.